TryHackMe - Eavesdropper

 }

-so I don’t have to go around the filesystem and creating files in the victim machine and I can login via root (if the ssh server allows that) and have a decent terminal to work on.
+so I don’t have to go around the filesystem to create files, folder, remembering paths in the victim machine and I can just login via root (if the ssh server allows that) and have a decent terminal to work on too!

 Anyways, there are a lot of ways to make it work and I bet that a lot of people found their own way.